bytewax/awesome-public-real-time-datasets/README.md

  - [GBFS New York](http://gbfs.citibikenyc.com/gbfs/gbfs.json) - GBFS is the standard for bike share data with many locations around the world.
 Find more information [here](https://github.com/MobilityData/gbfs/blob/master/gbfs.md)
  - [Open Sky Flight](https://openskynetwork.github.io/opensky-api/rest.html) - Data from Open Sky Api via HTTP endpoint.
 Supports real-time, but not streaming.
 Need to continually poll.
  - [MTA GTFS Feed](https://new.mta.info/developers) - Transit data in [GTFS format](https://developers.google.com/transit/gtfs-realtime/) for transit systems like NYC subway and Caltrain.
+ - [NY 511 live camera data](https://511ny.org/cctv) - This live camera data requires some scraping to use.
+From this list of cameras you can then source the individual camera id and then request the timestamped image or most recent image by building the url like - `https://511ny.org/map/Cctv/<image-id-goes-here>`

 ### Information
 - [Wikimedia SSE](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams) Event Stream of recent changes to the wikimedia foundation pages.